PA-Scripts/qb-drugplanting-WIP-/README.md

 # qb-drugplanting
 QBCore drug system with seeds
--Can plant anywhere
+- Can plant anywhere
--Can add more drugs if you want
+- Can add more drugs if you want

 ##

 # Preview:
 No preview yet

-# Instalation:
+# Installation:

 - Run SQL File